sdziallas/comp55/docs/labs/12-A-Hash2.md

 If you notice,
 most things are the same.
 What we are gaining by using gradle is a way to automatically install particular libraries.
-Remember how at the beginning of the semester I had you jump through a bunch of hoops to install eclipse and change settings here, or there, and some of you have also had to work to fix your java build path for example?
+Remember how at the beginning of the semester
+I had you jump through a bunch of hoops to install eclipse and change settings here, or there, and some of you have also had to work to fix your java build path for example?
 **With gradle all of this is taken care of**.
 Instead of fiddling with your buildpath in eclipse, gradle uses a file called ```build.gradle``` that allows us to provide directions on what libraries are needed to build the project and we could provide additional instructions on how to get the project to run.
-For this lab and from here on out we need a library called **JavaFX**, and so instead of having you go to a URL and download it and then edit your eclipse environment and crossing your fingers that you downloaded the correct one,
+For this lab and from here on out we need a library called **JavaFX**, and so instead of having you go to a URL and download it and then edit your eclipse environment and finally cross your fingers that you downloaded the correct one,
 ***gradle takes care of downloading it and installing it for you***.
 All we need to is to start following some of their conventions.
 For one,